What is a fractional CMO?

 - Hire someone part-time, 2 or 3 days a week

-- The business owner ends up being the head of marketing and the conduit between all agencies and 3rd parties involved in the implementation
+- The business owner/managing director ends up being the head of marketing and the conduit between all agencies and 3rd parties involved in the implementation

-Or, you could use a fractional CMO, who is the type of talent you would hire full-time for 150k plus, it’s just that they’re not working on your account full-time, you share them with another company or 2.
+Or, you could use a fractional CMO, who is the type of talent you would hire full-time for 150k plus, it’s just that they’re not working on your account full-time, you share them with another 2-3 brands.

 Why is a fractional CMO a better option if you’re not ready for a full-time role?

 Marketing is far from an input=output environment.
 Everything in life is input = output minus efficiency.
 But the efficiency component in strategy work (of any kind, but especially marketing) is far more important than other services.

 If you believe the statement below, then you will understand why this is often a better option:

 Someone with more experience, a better strategy and more talent, will get a better business outcome in 40 hours a month, than someone with less experience, a worse strategy, figuring things out via trial and error and pure hustle who’s working 160 hours a month.